CumulusNetworks/docs/content/cumulus-netq-47/Whats-New/_index.md

 - {{<link title="Configure and Monitor What Just Happened/#suppress-events-with-filters" text="Create WJH suppression rules">}} based on IP addresses
 ## Upgrade Paths

-You can {{<link title="Upgrade NetQ" text="upgrade">}} directly to NetQ 4.7.0 if your deployment is currently running version 4.5.0 or later.
+You can {{<link title="Upgrade NetQ" text="upgrade directly to NetQ 4.7.0">}} if your deployment is currently running version 4.5.0 or later.

 To {{<link title="Upgrade NetQ" text="upgrade to NetQ 4.7.0">}} from versions earlier than 4.5.0, you must back up your current NetQ data and perform a new installation of NetQ 4.7.0.
 This process is supported when upgrading from NetQ 4.3.0 or above.